Tails86/greplica/README.md

 To install, ensure you are connected to the internet and execute: `python3 -m pip install greplica`

 Once installed, there will be a script called `greplica` under Python's script directory.
-If `grep` is not found under PATH, then a script called `grep` will also be installed.
-Ensure Python's script directory is under PATH to be able to execute the script properly from command line.
+If `grep` is not found on the system, then a script called `grep` will also be installed.
+Ensure Python's scripts directory is under the environment variable `PATH` in order to be able to execute the script properly from command line.

 ## CLI Help
 ```